 Our Aspirations (What We Want)

-Here'sa fast summary of a whole lot of congregational brain-storming about who we are and what we want – all of which emerged earlier this year during a highly successful “Fellowship to the Future” workshop spear-headed by the AUUF Transition Team.
+Here's a fast summary of a whole lot of congregational brain-storming about who we are and what we want – all of which emerged in the spring of 2019 during a highly successful “Fellowship to the Future” workshop spear-headed by the AUUF Transition Team.

 Here’s some of those aspirations in no particular order of priority:

 We value and wish to enhance all three major sectors of our Fellowship -- the 11 o’clock Worship Service, the 9 o’clock Forum and the Religious Exploration (R.E.)
 Program.

 We particularly treasure our friendships in the congregation and would like to see our membership grow.